radhika0399/Sales-Precall-Report-Copilot/README.md

 **Input Example Prompt**

-I am getting on a call with Liam Ottley from Morningside AI
+I am getting on a call with Liam Ottley from MorningsideAI
-Links:

 https://morningside.ai/

 https://www.linkedin.com/in/liamottley/

 Get me a pre-call report please to prepare for the call